-Closing date: Review of applications will commence on September 5, 2020 and will continue until the position is filled.
-All applicants who apply will be advised by email of the outcome of their application within 10 days of the acceptance of the position by the successful applicant.
+Closing date: Review of applications will commence on November 15, 2023 and will continue until the position is filled.
+All applicants who apply will be advised by email of the outcome of their application within 10 days of the acceptance of the positions by the successful applicants.

-Expected start date: September 15, 2020 (this date is flexible based on the selected candidates’ availability)
+Expected start date: January or February 2024 (this date is flexible based on the selected candidates’ availability)

-Term: Initial appointment is for one year at first, with possible renewal for another 1-2 years upon mutual agreement and funding availability.
+Term: Initial appointment is for one year, with possible renewal for another 1-2 years upon mutual agreement and funding availability.